Exploring Optimal Transport for Event-Level Anomaly Detection at the Large Hadron Collider: Results

 \section{Results}

 We compare performance across different methods with Receiver Operating Characteristic (ROC) curves which plot the the background rejection rate ($1 - \epsilon_b$) as a function of signal efficiency ($\epsilon_s$), as well as several standard metrics derived from ROC curves.
 Namely, we consider the area under the ROC curve (AUC), inverse background efficiency rate ($\epsilon_b^{-1}$), Significance Improvement (SI), and F1 score.
 All anomaly detection methods are evaluated on 5 separate test sets and the resulting ROC curves and metrics are averaged and standard deviation calculated.
-Figure~\ref{fig:ROC_curves} plots the mean and $\pm 1$-standard deviation error band of the ROC curves for all OT-based anomaly detection methods considered; similarly Table~\ref{tab:anomaly_performance} reports the mean and standard deviation of all derived metrics.
+Figure~\ref{fig:ROC_curves} plots the mean and $\pm 1$-standard deviation error band of the ROC curves for all OT-based anomaly detection methods considered.
+Figure~\ref{fig:SI_curves} plots the mean and $\pm 1$-standard deviation error band of the SI curves for all OT-based anomaly detection methods considered.
+Note that a lower signal efficiency threshold ($\epsilon_s=0.20$) is imposed since the SI curve becomes unstable for low signal efficiencies.
+Table~\ref{tab:anomaly_performance} reports the mean and standard deviation of all derived metrics.

 A number of salient features are apparent.
 The first is the relatively poor performance of anomaly detection using 2D OT distances alone, which is not competitive with either the total $p_T$ or total multiplicity baseline methods for the four signal models.
 This is not at all surprising, insofar as the total $p_T$ is a useful discriminant between SM and BSM events in this dataset, and is entirely absent from the balanced 2-Wasserstein distance between events using the 2D $\eta, \phi$ ground space.